ganler/thread_pools/README.md

 ## Introduction

-In the last 2 days, I implemented 3 kinds of thread pools:
+In the last 2 days, I implemented 2 kinds of thread pools:
-- **thread_pools::spool<Sz>**: Static pool which holds fixed number of threads in std::array<std::thread, Sz>.
+- **thread_pools::spool**: Static pool which holds fixed number of threads.
-- **thread_pools::pool**: Default pool which holds fixed number of threads in std::vector<std::thread>.
-- **thread_pools::dpool**: Dynamic pool which holds unfixed number of threads in std::unordered_map<thread_index, std::thread>(This is very efficient).
+- **thread_pools::dpool**: Dynamic pool which holds unfixed number of threads(This is very efficient).

 These kinds of pools can be qualified with different tasks according to user's specific situations.

-The `spool` and `pool` are nearly the same, as their only difference is that they use different containers.

 However, I myself design the growing strategy of the dynamic pool.
 For a `dpool(J, I, K)`: